As the biggest fundraising event in the world, the London marathon’s an exciting time for us here at JustGiving.

 Here are some of our key moments from the London marathon 2018:

-London marathon runners on JustGiving have raised an incredible £23.3 million in donations and Gift Aid so far.
-They’ve also raised a further £1.6 million offline, taking the total to £24.9 million.
-We had 160,000 visitors on site across the weekend, and received 138,000 donations to charities, with £4.05 million in donations and Gift Aid going to good causes on Saturday and Sunday.
+London marathon runners on JustGiving have raised an incredible £22.3 million in donations and Gift Aid so far.
+And they’ve raised a further £1.6 million in offline donations!

 Unique medals for your marathon runners